google/applied-machine-learning-intensive/v2/07_capstone/02_sample_projects/sample_projects.md

 * Implicit (Confirmation, Experimenters)

 <!--
 Biases can be found throughout the design and development of ML systems.
-Stay in the same groups of 3; do a 2-part activity to identify different types of bias.
+Stay in the same groups of three.
+Do a two-part activity to identify different types of bias.

-Part 1 asks them to use cards to match 9 descriptive examples with 9 different types of bias (Bias Card Matching).
-For Part 2, ask them to pair-share or volunteer-share what instances of these bias types they’ve encountered in their own experience.
+Part 1 asks students to use cards to match nine descriptive examples with nine different types of bias (Bias Card Matching).
+Part 2 asks students to pair-share or volunteer-share what instances of these bias types they’ve encountered in their own experience.

 If you have a concrete example of bias in ML systems from your own experience, share how it was detected and handled.
 -->